-- If you anticipate the need to borrow, there are many small business lenders that won’t even consider your loan application unless you have a business banking account, making it much harder to find a small business loan to fuel growth or otherwise fund business initiatives.
+If you anticipate the need to borrow, there are many small business lenders that won’t even consider your loan application unless you have a business banking account, making it much harder to find small business loans to fuel growth or otherwise fund business initiatives.

 In other words, a business checking account just makes sense for most small businesses.

-In the same way technology has changed the way we book a flight, hail a cab (or Uber), order takeout, or even buy a car, technology is changing the way we interact with the bank.
+In the same way that technology has changed the way we book a flight, hail a cab (or Uber), order takeout, or even buy a car, technology is changing the way we interact with the bank.
 For example, my mortgage payment is automatically deducted from my paycheck every month and my paycheck is even automatically deposited into my personal bank account.
 In reality, there are very few banking services I use on a regular basis that require me to go inside a bank.
-Even if I need cash or happen to need to make a deposit that isn’t done automatically, I can do that through an ATM.
+Even if I need cash or happen to need to deposit checks, I can do that through an ATM.

 In much the same way, many small businesses are finding they don’t need to go into their bank’s physical location either.
 And many other business owners are finding they can do all of their business banking online with a bank that doesn’t even have a physical branch.